Addiction and the Bible: Is it a Disease or a Sin?

 Share

-As a Christian addiction counseling, I oftentimes hear strugglers of porn and sex addiction talk about it as a disease.
-In other words, they were born with this predisposition towards porn/sex and therefore it is much harder for them to navigate it in their daily lives.
-I have also heard other strugglers talk about addiction not being a disease, but just a moral issue.
-In other words, they do not have anything wrong with them like a disease and they just lack the self-control.
-Anyway, there are many beliefs about the topic of addiction.
-How does the Bible speak to these two models?
+I have also heard other strugglers say addiction is not a disease, but just a moral issue.
+In other words, they do not have anything wrong with them like a disease and they simply lack self-control and inner healing.
+Clearly, there are many beliefs about the topic of addiction.
+How does biblical counseling speak to these two models?
 How does God view addiction in other words?
 Knowing how the Bible speaks to the models of addiction is important when it comes to having a Christian approach to addiction recovery.
 This hopefully will help by speaking to opioid addiction, substance addiction, drug abuse, alcohol abuse, or behavioral addictions.

-How does God View Addiction: Disease Model
+How does God View Addiction: Brain Disease Model

 How does God View Addiction: Moral Model